ludwig-cf/ludwig-cf.github.io/building/index.rst

 Note that without the ``-DNDEBUG`` flag (as above) the time taken at the link stage can be around 30 minutes.
-(The reason appears to be that device code generation is deferred until link time, and more time is needed to expand the array adddress functions present in array references.)
+(The reason appears to be that device code generation is deferred until link time, and more time is needed to expand the array address functions present in array references.)
 With ``-DNDEBUG`` the link time should be reasonable.